 Formulas for use on the exams: Formula sheets will be provided for all exams.
 The formulas sheets will be made available prior to the exams to assist in exam preparation.
+No formula sheets will be provided for quizzes.

 Makeup exams: If you absolutely need a makeup exam and have a valid excuse, please see me (not your lab instructor) for the necessary arrangements.
 However, you must notify me in advance in such a situation.
 A make-up exam must be taken within a week of the missed exam.
 Exceptions to this policy will be permitted only in extreme situations such as serious injury immediately prior to an exam or severe illness requiring hospitalization.